 How Many Ropes Fit

 This product didn't fare so well in this category either.
 The small basket and 21 mm gate opening did not pass our three-rope test.

 When three loops of 10 mm rope were clipped into this carabiner, you could no longer open the gate.
 So even if you switch to racking on the Nanos, you'll still want to have some full-sized ones to use at a belay, like the CAMP Photon Wire or Wild Country Helium.
 There were no issues getting a single clove hitch in the carabiner though.

 Rope Pull Smoothness

-The narrow rope bearing surface on this model meant that it did not have as smooth a pull as the Petzl Djinn or Wild Country Helium.
+The narrow rope bearing surface on this model meant that it did not have as smooth a pull as the Wild Country Helium.
 This will result in more wear on your rope, particularly when taking repeated falls or yarding yourself back up.
-However, that is more of a sport climbing technique, and you most likely would not be using these biners to clip bolts.
+However, that is more of a sport climbing technique, and you most likely would not be using these carabiners to clip bolts.

-The CAMP Nano 22 is one of the lightest full-strength carabiners on the market.
+The CAMP Nano 22 is one of the lightest full-strength carabiners on the market and our Top Pick for Ultralight choice.
 CAMP likens using lightweight gear to giving your rack an enema.
-We could take that analogy one step further, and say that while it might lighten you up, you probably won't enjoy the process.
+We could take that analogy one step further, and say that while it might lighten you up, you might not enjoy the process.
 Our testers found it hard to clip and unclip, and you wouldn't want to use these with gloves on or at an anchor.
 All that being said, if you are looking for the lightest possible climbing rack (and aren't into fee-soloing), then the Nano 22 really is your best option.